 The drumsticks may be lightweight, but the girth is good enough for the drummer to have a good grip on them.
 The gold lettering will eventually fade after a few days of use, but there’s an upside to that as the player will see more clearly when hitting the cymbals.
 Check the Press Release & Manufacture Site for mere details.

-But there are also some disadvantages in using this pair of sticks.
+But there are also some disadvantages to using this pair of sticks.
 Aside from the gold lettering fading away after a few days, the letters are placed in the area where the drummer will hold the sticks.

 Vic Firth American Classic® eStick- No#2

 The brand Vic Firth is synonymous with drumsticks.
 After all, the late founder of this company was a performer in the Boston Symphony Orchestra.
 Firth was such a perfectionist that he created his drumsticks when those available in the market back then failed to impress him.

 The Classic eSticks from Vic Firth is 16 and ½ inches long, with a diameter measuring .56 meters.
 Its long taper makes it easier to handle, and it gets superior sounds out of drums and cymbals.

 Many drummers who use this say it feels natural in their hands.
-Others also say that they were impressed with the rounded tip of the Best Sticks for Electronic Drums as it doesn’t ding up the drum heads much at all.
+Others also say that they were impressed with the Best Sticks’ rounded tip for Electronic Drums as it doesn’t ding up the drum heads much at all.